rxwei/swift-evolution/proposals/0000-differentiable-programming.md

     ^
     @noDerivative

-test.swift:6:4: warning: synthesis of the 'Differentiable.move(along:)' requirement for 'Foo' requires all stored properties not marked with `@noDerivative` to be mutable
+test.swift:6:4: warning: synthesis of the 'Differentiable.move(by:)' requirement for 'Foo' requires all stored properties not marked with `@noDerivative` to be mutable
     let helperVariable: T

 test.swift:6:4: note: change 'let' to 'var' to make it mutable